-The body consists of 100 - 120 similar segments called metameres which are covered by cuticle.
+The body consists of 145 - 203 similar segments called metameres which are covered by cuticle.
 The segments are separated by ring like grooves called septa.
 The first segment of the body is called the peristomium, which bears a crescent like mouth on the ventral side and the last segment is called pygidium which bears the anus.
 The peristomium prolongs forwards into a fleshy lobe called prostomium, which acts as a tactile and chemosensory probe.
 It overhangs the mouth on the dorsal side and seals the entrance of the mouth when the worm is at rest.
-Clitellum covers segments from 26 - 32.
+Clitellum covers segments from 14 - 17.
 It is an elastic, glandular, thickened ring-like area of the body wall.
 The epidermis of clitellum contains three types of glands, viz.
 Mucus glands which secrete mucus, Cocoon secreting glands which secrete the wall of cocoon and Albumen glands which secrete albumen into the cocoon.
 There are chitinous bristles embedded in the skin, which are called setae.
 Each segment is provided with a ring of setae.
 Each seta is a S-shaped elongated structure with a swollen part at the centre.
 The swollen part is called nodulus while the downward end is called neck and the upward end is called base.
 They help in locomotion and enable the earthworm to secure a hold on the surface.

-Fig.2.
-Structure of the seta
+Fig. Structure of the seta

 In addition to the mouth and anus the body contains a number of external apertures.
-Dorsal pores are serially arranged in the median dorsal line commencing from the segment 12 - 13.
-There is one pore in each groove except the last one.
-There are four pairs of spermathecal openings lying ventrally between segment 5 and 6, 6 and 7, 7 and 8 and 8 and 9.
-The oviducal opening is a median aperture located ventrally on the 14th segment.
-The spermiducal apertures are paired and they lie ventrally on the 18th segment.
+Dorsal pores are absent.
+The spermathecal openings lies on the ventrolateral surface of the body segments 8, 9, 10, 11 and 12.
+The oviducal openings are a pair of median apertures located ventrally on the 14th segment.
+The spermiducal apertures are paired and they lie ventrally on the 16th segment.
 Nephridial apertures are scattered irregularly over the body behind the first two segments.

-Fig.3.
-Positions of the external apertures
+Fig. Positions of the external apertures